 You can easily embed carousels, Reels, videos, images, and more!

-Difference Between Social Feed and Social Embeds
+What is the Difference Between Social Feeds and Social Embeds?

 A Social Feed pulls data in real-time using an API, but when you embed a post, it remains fixed until you change it or embed more posts!

 The good thing about Social Embeds is that you can easily avoid the hassle of creating an API or connecting your account.
 If you want a video guide, here’s one on how to embed Instagram feed wordpress:

 5. Start Customizing Your Widget!

 You can also choose a profile image, set the maximum results to show, choose whether to use lazy loading and customize the views.